alternate-hacker-storytelling/digital-unseen/_posts/2022-12-04-control-of-cellular-biochestry.md

 title: Control of Cellular Biochemistry
 author: kinlane
 categories:
-  - Retail
+  - Cellular
-  - Clothing
+  - Biochemistry
-  - Dress
+  - Science
 ---
 Optogenetics in common usage refers specifically to the control of neuronal firing with opsins, and as control of neuronal firing with opsins postdates and utilizes distinct mechanisms from control of cellular biochemistry with photoproteins